Compensation handles all salary-related requests and annual increases.

 Human Resources reviews market data and internal salaries regularly.
 From time to time, it may be necessary and appropriate to adjust salaries to recognize significant market changes or to establish/maintain internal equity.
 HR will initiate such reviews or a supervisor may request a market review of a direct report's salary.

 If a direct report's duties have significantly changed, the supervisor may request a promotional salary increase.
-For more information regarding promotional salary increases, please refer to the Compensation Handbook, available to supervisors in PirateNet.
+For more information regarding promotional salary increases, please contact the Compensation Analyst.

 In order to begin either salary review process, please complete the appropriate Administrative or Staff Job Description Form (available on the Forms section of the HR website).
 Please email the completed form to Katherine Owen, Compensation Analyst, at firstname.lastname@example.org.
 Compensation will review the Job Description Form, any changes to the position, and market rates for similar positions.
 Compensation will then assign a grade to the position and determine the appropriate salary.
 In order to effectuate any grade or salary changes, the supervisor must complete and circulate a Salary Change/Payment Authorization Form.